 Bushnell

-The Bushnell app offers some interesting features like other ballistic apps, but it has its weaknesses.
+The Bushnell App offers, like other ballistic apps, some interesting features, but it has its weaknesses.
 Below, the main features and settings are explained in more detail.

 Features and Functions